kevinoliver/xword-shortcuts/README.md

 ## Installation

-I haven't dealt with packaging this up into an easy download (read as: paid for an Apple developer account).
-To install, open the extension in Xcode and use `Product > Run` to [launch it](https://developer.apple.com/documentation/safariservices/safari_web_extensions/running_your_safari_web_extension#3744471).
-Then turn on Developer mode in Safari and then [allow running of unsigned extensions](https://developer.apple.com/documentation/safariservices/safari_web_extensions/running_your_safari_web_extension#3744467).
+To install, [download the extension](https://github.com/kevinoliver/xword-shortcuts/releases) and then run the app.
+I haven't dealt with code signing (read as: paid for an Apple developer account) so you need to turn on Developer mode in Safari and then [allow running of unsigned extensions](https://developer.apple.com/documentation/safariservices/safari_web_extensions/running_your_safari_web_extension#3744467).

 While this is a Safari browser extension I'm pretty sure that it'd work with Chrome, Firefox, or any other browser supporting the [WebExtensions API](https://extensionworkshop.com/documentation/develop/about-the-webextensions-api/).
 See the files in [`xword-shortcuts Extension/Resources/`](xword-shortcuts%20Extension/Resources/).